johnno1962/siteify/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)

-To use, download, and build this project using `swift build` then, you should build using the .xcodeproj in Xcode (twice - the first time will fail due to a quirk of the build system).
+To use, download, and build this project using xcode.
+There will be a short pause before the first build while the package dependancies are resolved then you will need to unlock one of them.
+This places the binary and required frameworks into ~/bin/siteify.

 _cd_ into the root the SPM project you wish to document and run 'swift build' in order to update it's index and type `~/bin/siteify` (you'll need to download a recent